apigee/apigee-client-php/README.md

 ## Support

-This is not an officially supported Google product.
-Please file issues in our GitHub Issue Queue.
+This project, which integrates Drupal 8 with Apigee Edge, is supported by Google.
+Use our [project's issue queue](https://github.com/apigee/apigee-client-php/issues) to report any questions, issues, or feedback.

+## Contributions
 We would love to accept contributions to this project, please see the [contribution guidelines for this project](CONTRIBUTING.md) for more details.